A chainsaw is a great tool to have in the woodshed. They can be quite temperamental so choosing to buy a used one may not be the best choice.

 Dirty Carburetor

 With chainsaws, it’s all about the AFR.
 Dirt in the carburetor or gas filter is a common root cause of a ton of chainsaw poor performance or no-start issues.
 One of the most common problems is storing a chainsaw with gas in the tank.
-Chainsaws can’t be left with fuel in them for any length of time (more than one month), as it goes stale and causes gumming in the carburetor.

-A gummed carburetor prevents proper fuel delivery and this means no matter how hard you try, you won’t get the saw to run properly by tuning the carburetor.
-The carb at best will need to be cleaned or at worst replaced.
+A gummed carburetor prevents proper fuel delivery, and this means no matter how hard you try, you won’t get the saw to run properly by tuning the carburetor.
+The carb, at best, will need to be cleaned or, at worst, replaced.

 Low Compression

-Gas saws as you know are two-stroke, meaning oil must be mixed with the gas.
+Gas saws, as you know, are two-stroke, meaning oil must be mixed with the gas.
 It’s this oil that prevents engine damage.
-It is critical therefore that the oil is at the correct ratio.
+It is critical, therefore, that the oil is at the correct ratio.
 Incorrect oil mix is common among light occasional saw users.

 Getting the oil mix wrong can cause irreversible piston and cylinder damage.
 In the worst-case scenario, the engine seizes, meaning the internals fuse together.